Nomagno/NDS-NetworkedInput/README.md

 [This is a hard fork of Louisvh's repo](https://github.com/Louisvh/NDS-controller)

 ## Purpose
-The original project is so compact and elegant I found myself making clients without much issue, so I thought I might as well just make this into a defacto library.
+The original project is so compact and elegant I found myself making servers without much issue, so I thought I might as well just make this into a defacto library.
 I'll try to make as many input servers as possible in due time.

 ## Features
 - If you want to help add new features and fix bugs, [check out the 2.0 Roadmap](https://github.com/Nomagno/NDS-NetworkedInput/projects/1)!